chief-sotr/chief-sotr.github.io/README.md

 I develop my own photos, plant a lot things, read some books.

-Not really good with social media but you can find me <a href="http://www.instagram.com/kevinvillert">Instagram</a> and <a href="https://www.facebook.com/kevin.villert">Facebook</a> or simply shoot me an <a href="mailto:chief@sundayontheroof.com">email.
+Not really good with social media but you can find me <a href="http://www.instagram.com/kevinvillert">Instagram</a> and <a href="https://www.facebook.com/kevin.villert">Facebook</a> and <a href="https://www.linkedin.com/in/kevinvillert/">Linkedin</a> or simply shoot me an <a href="mailto:chief@sundayontheroof.com">email.

 ## My frameworks: